ianabr78/Fareham-Hand-Carwash/readme.txt

 #0, remember this for later, the filename will be at the top, confirm you have remembered it only.
 Please refer to code by the page names provided.
 #1, yes or no answer
 #2, roughly 100 words, limited code suggestions and expansion
-#3, provide only the explanation of the errors in the code provided and your corrections
+#3, provide only the explanation of the errors in the code provided and your corrections without additional commentary
 #4, full expanded answer with code suggestion

 Default code is #2 where no code is provided, please use this code unless specified for all responses